meghdadFar/snlp/README.md

 ## **Identification of Statistically Redundant Words**

 Redundant words carry little value and can exacerbate the results of many NLP tasks.
 To solve this issue, traditionally, a pre-defined list of words, called stop words was defined and removed from the data.
-However, creating such a list is not optimal because in addition to being a rule-based and manual approach which does not generalize well, one has to assume that there is a uneversal list of stop words that represents highly low entropy words for all corpora, which is a very strong assumption and not necessarily a true assumption in many cases.
+However, creating such a list is not optimal because in addition to being a rule-based and manual approach which does not generalize well, one has to assume that there is a universal list of stop words that represents highly low entropy words for all corpora, which is a very strong assumption and not necessarily a true assumption in many cases.

-To solve this issue, one can use a purely sttistical solution which is completely automatic and does not make any universal assumption.
+To solve this issue, one can use a purely statistical solution which is completely automatic and does not make any universal assumption.
 It focuses only on the corpus at hand.
 Words can be represented with various statistics.
-For instance, they can be represented by their term frequency (tf) or inverse document ferquency (idf).
-It can be then interpreted that terms with anomalous (very high or very low) statistics carry little value and can be discardrd.
+For instance, they can be represented by their term frequency (tf) or inverse document frequency (idf).
+It can be then interpreted that terms with anomalous (very high or very low) statistics carry little value and can be discarded.
 SNLP enables you to identify such terms in an automatic fashion.
 The solution might seem complex behind the scene, as it firsts needs calculate certain statistics, gaussanize the distribution of the specified statistics (i.e. tf or ifd), and then identify the terms with anomalous values on the gaussanized distribution by looking at their z-score.
-However, the API is easy and convinient to use.
+However, the API is easy and convenient to use.
 The example below shows how you can use this API:

 ```python
 from snlp.preprocessing import RedunWords